 It’s also a nice upgrade that the lens has an internally-focusing and silent autofocus motor.
 The old lens sounded a bit like a robot from an 80s movie.

 Nice, pleasing bokeh.

-…Which is a big step up from the II version of the lens, which produced somewhat garish/distracting bokeh that wasn’t very rounded – it had sharp edges and its bokeh balls were pentagon-shaped.
-That’s due to the older lens having only 5 aperture blades – the Canon 50mm f1 8 STM has 7.
+It’s soft, circular, and creamy, which is a big step up from the older version of the lens, which produced somewhat garish/distracting bokeh that wasn’t very rounded – it had sharp edges and its bokeh balls were pentagon-shaped.
+That’s due to the older lens having only 5 aperture blades, whereas the Canon 50mm f1.8 STM has 7.

 As far as lenses in this price range, you’re really not going to find many lenses that produce better bokeh.

 Who would I recommend the Canon 50mm f1 8 STM to?

 Most photographers would benefit from having a 50mm lens in their kit.